ja-klaudiusz/TurboCoolStack/README.md

 - **app/electronBuilder**: Oversees the application packaging stage with Electron Builder, It's tasked with compiling and assembling the final desktop application.
 - **app/native**: A React Native app based on Expo with Nativewind CSS.
 - **app/web**: A web app grounded on Next.js with Tailwind CSS.
-- **packages/ui**: This workspace serves as a central repository for UI components, styled with Tailwind CSS.
+- **packages/ui**: This workspace serves as a central repository for UI React components, styled with Tailwind CSS.

 ## 🔧 Setup & Installation